Krzysiekksi6/Krzysiekksi6/README.md

 - Quiz-Application - academic quiz app project using React Native Technology
 - First-Responsive-Website - my first website based on pure HTML5 and CSS3

- #

-### 🎓 I am currently in the middle of a project using Angular CLI technology "AudioShop" as Backend I am using , NodeJS, Express, MongoDB.
-Full CRUD App with Authentication

 ### 📊 Stats